 - End with a final conclusion and future prospects.

 - Finally have a section on impact.
 How important are your findings generally to science or maths?
 How has the project affected you?
 Did you enjoy it?
 Did it inspire you?
 What have you learnt?
 Will it influence your University or career choices?

 - End the article with acknowledgements of help and a short Bibliography.

 - Full names (Only first names will be in final publication unless full names are specifically requested)

 - School address

 - Contact email (this will not be in final publication unless specifically requested)

 - Parent name and email for any student under the age of 18

 - Key words (up to 6)

-- Discovery and main findings
+- Abstract with discovery and main findings

 Don’t forget to carry out, and write up, a risk assessment before starting the project.